'I knew that she was probably gone': Parkland teachers recall horror moments during massacre

 Ivy Schamis, then a teacher at Parkland's Marjory Stoneman Douglas High School, was leading students through a discussion about the 1936 Olympics in Nazi Germany when star swimmer Nick Dworet correctly responded that Adolf Dassler founded the Adidas shoe company.
 He then added that Dassler's brother founded the rival Puma brand.

-It was then that they heard the initial gunshots in the first-floor hallway of the three-story building, and Cruz began firing his semi-automatic rifle through the glass on her classroom door near where he entered.
+It was then that they heard the initial gunshots in the first-floor hallway of the three-storey building, and Cruz began firing his semi-automatic rifle through the glass on her classroom door near where he entered.

+"It was really seconds later that the barrel of that AR—15 just ambushed our classroom," Schamis testified, wiping her eyes with a tissue.

 She said the students scrambled to find safety behind furniture, but didn't panic and acted with bravery and maturity as they waited to be rescued.